Freedom of Information

 Description of all manuals and similar types of documents which contain policies, principles, rules or guidelines in accordance with which decisions or recommendations are made in respect of members of the public (including bodies corporate and employees of the public authority in their personal capacity)

-The Agency also publishes The Maltese Citizenship by Naturalisation for Exceptional Services by Direct Investment (ESDI) Handbook, providing a comprehensive understanding of how to complete in detail any application form and the supporting documentation required for the acquisition of Maltese citizenship by naturalisation for exceptional services by direct investment.
-The ESDI Handbook is subject to updates according to necessities.
+- The Maltese Citizenship by Naturalisation for Exceptional Services by Direct Investment Handbook – the principal policy and guidelines providing a comprehensive understanding of how to complete in detail any application form, and the supporting documentation required for the acquisition of Maltese citizenship by naturalisation for exceptional services by direct investment.
+The ESDI Handbook is subject to updates according to necessities;

 Statement of the information that needs to be available to members of the public who wish to obtain access to official documents from the public authority, which statement shall include particulars of the officer or officers to whom requests for such access should be sent